kubevirt/community/committee-steering/charter.md

   SIG at large.
 - *SHOULD* hold some documented role or responsibility in the SIG and / or at least one subproject (e.g. reviewer, approver, etc)
-- *MAY* build new functionality for subprojects
-- *MAY* participate in decision making for the subprojects they hold roles in
-- *MUST* take an [Inclusive Open Source Community Orientation course] in support of our community values within 30 days from the date of their appointment.

-### Security Contact

-- Defined in `SECURITY_CONTACTS` at the root of the repository.
-Example:
-  [SECURITY_CONTACTS]
-- *MUST* be a contact point for the Security Response Committee to reach out to for triaging and handling of incoming issues
-- *MUST* accept the [Embargo Policy]

 ### Other Roles